Helps you stay awake and focus.

 - Fruit juice lowers the amount of Dexedrine (Dextroamphetamine) that gets into your body.

 - If you want to stop taking Dexedrine (Dextroamphetamine), you have to talk to your doctor since stopping cold turkey can cause withdrawal symptoms.

 - Dexedrine (Dextroamphetamine) is usually not used long-term since it can be habit-forming.

-Risks and Warnings for Dexedrine (Dextroamphetamine)Skip Risks and Warnings section.
-Skip to Tips section.
+Risks and Warnings for Dexedrine (Dextroamphetamine)Skip risks section.
+Skip to common concerns section.

 - Higher risk if:

 Dexedrine (Dextroamphetamine) has been associated with heart attack, stroke, and sudden death.
 Anyone with a history of heart problems shouldn't take it, and people should be screened for heart problems before starting it.
 Watch out for unexplained fainting or chest pain that comes on with physical activity.

 This is a black box warning.
 The FDA requires this warning when there is a significant risk of serious or life-threatening effects that anyone taking the drug should consider.

 Common concerns from people taking Dexedrine (Dextroamphetamine)Final section.
 Do you want to return to drug navigation?